 Consumers see web as a pre-install touchpoint

-Among apps that were live throughout the measured timeframe
+The above refers to apps that were live throughout the measured timeframe.

 There are a few reasons for the uptick in consumers spanning web-to-app:

 - Wiser consumers: Users across all cohorts have become savvy when it comes to researching brands on mobile devices; the watering hole for research is the web.
-Web exploration and evaluation especially for ecommerce, travel, and food and drink are part of what Google recently called the “messy middle,” the difficult-to-follow shopping experience between “triggers and a purchase” that take place on the web and in-app.
+Web exploration and evaluation especially for eCommerce, Travel, and Food & Drinks are part of what Google recently called the “messy middle,” the difficult-to-follow shopping experience between “triggers and a purchase” that take place on the web and in-app.
 Though the study is about shopping journeys, it is fair to say that it describes the way people “shop” for apps as well, starting with search terms such as “best fitness app”, “Los Angeles best delivery app”, etc.

 - COVID-19: On top of these trends, COVID-19 ushered in a period in which people have spent a lot more time on their mobile devices, surfing the web to explore, evaluate, and find optimal ways to “get things done” (shop, work, exercise, play) in apps; in other words, they’re searching the web for ways to do things better and improve their lives via apps.

 - Mobile and app install advertising: Advertisers use paid (Facebook, Google Ads, etc.) as well as owned (email, SMS, QR codes, etc.) media to drive traffic to their websites.
 Mobile advertising is set to grow by over 40% in the next four years (eMarketer).
 As mobile advertising grows, consumer click throughs to the web will grow.

 Advertisers view web as a key media channel